Frequently Asked Financial Questions

 Rob Roy Academy is a federally approved school.
-This means that you have access to Federal and State financial assistance programs.
-In addition, Rob Roy Academy has an interest-free payment plans available.
-The financial aid programs listed below are available for students who qualify for programs over 600 hours long.
+This means that you have access to both Federal and State financial assistance programs.
+In addition, Rob Roy Academy has an interest-free payment plan available.
 Financial aid is subject to the availability of funds.
+The financial aid programs listed below are available for students who qualify for programs over 600 hours long:

 - Grants – (usually only Federal or State funded)